pagkly/Zed/Investopedia4/W-8 Forms.md

 In order to receive a reduction or an exemption from tax withholding, the entity must be eligible under IRS code 115(2), 501(c), 892, 895, or 1443(b).
 Should none of those exemptions apply, the entity must file a W-8BEN or W-8ECI (if it received "effectively connected income").

-As with other W-8 forms, Form W-8EXP must be sent to the payer or withholding agent before income is paid to you.
+As with other [[W-8 Forms|W-8 forms]], Form W-8EXP must be sent to the payer or withholding agent before income is paid to you.
 Not doing so could lead to a tax withholding at the 30% rate, a backup withholding rate, or the ECI tax rate.11

 ## Form W-8IMY